MicrosoftDocs/azure-dev-docs/articles/java/spring-framework/how-to-guides-spring-data-cosmosdb.md

 1. You can initialize the `azureKeyCredential` member by using `properties.getKey()`.
 1. You can then feed `properties.getUri()` to the `endpoint` builder method and `this.azureKeyCredential` to the `key` builder method.

 In the preceding example, note that `cosmosClientBuilder` doesn't call `build()` on the client builder.
 It returns the unfinalized builder structure.
-With Spring Data, you can perform the configuration in two stages: First  `cosmosClientBuilder` can apply the basic configuration and return the configuration structure, and then Spring Data calls a `cosmosConfig` method, with which you can define a more advanced configuration, such as metrics and diagnostics.
+With Spring Data, you can perform the configuration in two stages: First, `cosmosClientBuilder` applies the basic configuration and returns the configuration structure, and then Spring Data calls a `cosmosConfig` method, with which you can define a more advanced configuration, such as metrics and diagnostics.

 Next, let's walk through this advanced configuration in the `cosmosConfig` method:
 1. Create an `@Bean` `cosmosConfig` method, as discussed earlier.

    Azure Cosmos DB can return server-side diagnostics that are associated with each request.
 With Spring Data, you can transform the raw diagnostics output before it's logged, by defining a customer diagnostics processor.

-1. As shown earlier, define a class that implements `ResponseDiagnosticsProcessor` and overrides the `processResponseDiagnostics` method.
-You can define `processResponseDiagnostics` to control how diagnostics output is handled.
+1. Also as discussed earlier, define a class that implements `ResponseDiagnosticsProcessor` and overrides the `processResponseDiagnostics` method.
+You can define `processResponseDiagnostics` to control how the diagnostics output is handled.
 The preceding example simply logs the raw diagnostics.

 1. To enable diagnostics and initialize the diagnostics processor, call the `responseDiagnosticsProcessor` builder method, which passes a new instance of your customer processor class, as shown here: